Power and Beam Optimization for Uplink Millimeter-Wave Hotspot Communication Systems: Numerical Evaluation

 \subsection{Millimeter-wave Propagation Model}

 We use the \ac{mmWave} path loss model proposed in \cite{Rappaport2017}.
-It assumes omni-directional antennas with unity gain for generality.
 In this work, the directional antenna patterns and gains are adapted to the \ac{PL} model.
 The distance-dependent \ac{PL} function in [dB] is given as follows:

 where $d$ is the transmission distance in meters, $\text{FSPL}(f_c,d_0)$ is the free space path loss for carrier frequency $f_c$ in GHz at reference distance $d_0$, $\alpha$ is the path loss exponent and $X_{\sigma}$ is a zero mean Gaussian random variable with standard deviation $\sigma_{\text{SF}}$ in dB (shadowing).
 It is a common assumption to set $d_0 = 1$ m.
 As described in \cite{Rappaport2017}, the above model can be parametrized for the so-called urban micro (UMi) open square \ac{LoS} scenario.
 For an applicable range of $6 < f_c < 100$ GHz, we then obtain: This scenario refers to high user density open areas with \ac{AP} heights below rooftop (approx. $20$ m), \ac{UE} heights at ground level (approx. $1.5$ m) and a shadow fading of $\sigma_{\text{SF}}=4.2$ dB.